 Ali A Baaj, Praveen V Mummaneni.
 Handbook of Spine Surgery.
 2011, 480 p.
 Available at: http://books.google.co.in/books/about/Handbook_of_Spine_Surgery.html?id=-MRYK8l40SYCandredir_esc=y

-Photographs must be in color; in focus, free of distracting artifacts, and consistent in exposure.
+The images are to be placed in numerical order following the reference list and accompanied by a legend describing the content of the image as follows.
+In addition, a separate file containing the figures and figure legends should be uploaded in the submission system.
+Photographs must be in colour, in focus, free of distracting artifacts, and consistent in exposure.
 Place any required labels or arrows on images prior to uploading.
 Images must be at least 600 by 450 pixels (proportional height) in size when in landscape orientation with a resolution of at least 300 pixels per inch.
-Graphs should be approximately 500 pixels wide so that all labeling can be read with data points clearly visible.
-Substantially larger images must be avoided to prevent file transmission and electronic manuscript processing errors.
-Radiographs, drawings, and graphs can be in black and white but color images are preferred.
+Graphs should be approximately 500 pixels wide so that all labelling can be read with data points clearly visible.
+Substantially, larger images must be avoided to prevent file transmission and electronic manuscript processing errors.
+Radiographs, drawings, and graphs can be in black and white, but colour images are preferred.

-File names for images must be clearly labeled according to the order in which they appear, (fig-01, fig-02 etc.).
-Images can only be submitted in TIFF, PSD, and JPEG file formats.
+File names for images must be clearly labelled according to the order in which they appear, i.e., Fig. 1, Fig. 2 and Figs 1 and 2 or Figs 1-5 and so on in brackets.
+In a running sentence, it should be spelt out as Figure 1).
+Images can only be submitted in TIFF, PSD, PNG, and JPEG file formats.
 If images are produced in PowerPoint, then they must be saved as a JPEG file before uploading during the submission process.